gretaivan/tibi-web-backend/README.md

 ### Standard changelog
 #### Models
-- [ ] create subscriber model: constructor, get all records, find record by pk, create
+- [ ] created subscriber model: constructor, get all records, find record by pk, create
-- [ ] create route to read and write subscribers
+- [ ] created route and controller for read and write subscribers